What is it?

 The Wig Bank is located at Gippsland Women’s Health in Sale for women who have experienced hair loss due to chemotherapy.
 It operates similarly to a lending library where wigs are available for short and long term loans.

 Wigs can be borrowed for short-term, for special occasions or for longer periods of time.
-Robin Wall can assist with fittings and styling of the wigs.
+We can assist with fittings and styling of the wigs.

 There is no cost to borrow the wig, but there may be a small one off cost to purchase the care pack (shampoo, conditioner, brush) to maintain the wig.